 February 1- The Tiffin Columbian Youth Open

-February 8- The Margaretta Youth Open
+February 1- The Galion Youth Open

 February 8- The Bucyrus Trophy Tournament